tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/工作流接口/测试工作流_intl_en.md

 ## Feature Description

-This API is used to delete a workflow.
+This API is used to test a workflow.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">